folio-org/mod-reporting/README.md

 * `listen` specifies where the running server should listen for connections:
   * `host` is an IP address or DNS-resolvable hostname. `0.0.0.0` (all interfaces) should usually be used
   * `port` is an IP port number
+* `reportUrlWhitelist` is an optional list of regular expressions.
+If this is specified, then only report URLs that match one of these regular expressions are accepted.

-The specified port can be overridden at run-time by setting the `SERVER_PORT` environment variable.
+The port specified in the `listen` stanza can be overridden at run-time by setting the `SERVER_PORT` environment variable.
 This is useful when invoking the service from a container whose contents (i.e. the configuration file) cannot easily be modified, but whose environment can be specified.

 ### Logging